-Benn felt suicidal after doping accusations
+Benn 'felt suicidal' after doping accusations

 Benn failed two voluntary drug tests and gave up his licence in the weeks after his planned fight last October with Chris Eubank Jr was cancelled.

-The British Boxing Board of Control (BBBofC) and UK Anti-Doping have not yet concluded its investigation into the failed drug tests.
+The British Boxing Board of Control (BBBofC) and UK Anti-Doping have not yet concluded the investigation into the failed drug tests.

 The World Boxing Council (WBC), one of the sport's four major sanctioning bodies, released its own findings last month, which were administered as part of its clean boxing initiative.

-In a statement, the WBC cleared Benn of intentional doping and said a "highly-elevated consumption of eggs" could have caused the positive test in July.
+In a statement, the WBC cleared Benn of intentional doping and said a "highly elevated consumption of eggs" could have caused the positive test in July.

 Benn provided a 270-page document to the WBC outlining his defence, but insisted eggs was never offered as an excuse.